-By the time I arrived over the scene, I could see the smoke rising from the jungle to mark where the jet had impacted.
-There was nothing left of the aircraft, and if it had not been for the smoke I would not have been able to location the crash site.
+By the time I arrived over the scene, I could see the smoke rising from the jungle to mark where the jet had impacted, and if it had not been for the smoke I would not have been able to location the crash site.

 Speedy 11 over the two survivors (Hammer 51 A & B).
-Based on the direction of Hammer 51's flight (right to left) and the characteristics of the F-4 escape system (rear seat goes first), the aircraft commander is at A and the rear seat pilot is at B. (Photo by the author)
+Based on the direction of Hammer 51's flight (right to left) and the characteristics of the F-4 escape system (rear seat goes first), the aircraft commander is at A and the rear seat pilot is at B. (Photos by the Thomas Pilsch)